Internal linking is a part of SEO that is often overlooked.

 This means you can strategically pass the authority from one page on your site to another.
 For example, if you would have one page that has a lot of external links pointing to it, you could pass a small amount of that authority on to another page through an internal link.

-This would help the other page that you’re linking to rank higher.
+This would help the other page that you link to rank higher.

 Lastly, we just wanted to cover some frequently asked questions about internal links.